 A House system will foster both loyalty and some healthy competition and importantly give pupils a sense of belonging.
 It is, after all, a community they will be joining and a sense of happiness and belonging will be at the heart of what we do and how we do it.
-Eating alongside those in your house and being overseen by individual housemistresses and housemasters will enhance this family feeling as will a genuine concern for the individual and the assignment of personal tutors who will help guide each child on an individual basis according to their own needs and talents.
+Eating alongside those in your house and being overseen by individual housemistresses and housemasters will enhance this family feeling as will a genuine concern for the individual.
+The assignment of personal tutors will help guide each child on an individual basis according to their own needs and talents.
 Our aim is to equip young people so that they not only receive a first-rate IB education, but are also given opportunities to develop personally as our exceptionally wide extra-curricular programme allows.
 This will become a central part of what pupils do, alongside and complementing academic lessons.

 The school’s ethos will foster those values that are the very foundation of a successful education and that help define what a Malvernian stands for: resilience, self-awareness, kindness, open-mindedness, collaboration, risk-taking, curiosity, ambition, independence, integrity, humility and an appreciation of cultural diversity.
 There will also be attention to dress, being smart and being polite.
 All these values will be rewarded and reinforced throughout the school day, in and outside the classroom.

 I have no doubt that, reflecting its alma mater, Malvern HK will become a beacon of educational excellence, an education that encompasses but goes beyond a focus on academic development to include care for the whole person in an environment that is happy, safe and ‘fun’.
 I do hope you are able to visit and see for yourself our vision as it unfolds.